Ontario, Oregon: Cannabis legalization

+In November 2018, voters overturned a ban on recreational marijuana dispensaries in the town, several years after Oregon legalized recreational marijuana use.
+As Ontario borders Idaho (where marijuana remains illegal for all purposes), local news outlets reported that by November 2019 the city's dispensaries were generating a significant amount of revenue from Idaho residents driving across the state line.
+Total cannabis sales from Ontario dispensaries topped $100 million in December 2020.

 Geography

 Ontario is in northeastern Malheur County, bordered to the east by the Snake River, which forms the state line with Idaho.
 The city is located at an elevation of 2150 ft above sea level.
 Via Interstate 84 it is 30 mi northwest of Caldwell, Idaho, and 56 mi northwest of Boise, as well as 73 mi southeast of Baker City, Oregon.

 According to the U.S. Census Bureau, the city of Ontario has a total area of 5.99 sqmi, of which 0.001 sqmi, or 0.02%, are water.